Much like any OUI charge our clients have just two options.

 - Fines between $1,500.00 and $25,000.00

 What Are the Lookback Periods

 Beginning on November 30, 2002, the Massachusetts Legislature increased the “look back” period from ten years to a lifetime lookback.
 The “look back” period relates to how far back the Prosecutor and the Registry of Motor Vehicles will look back for any prior offenses.
-If convicted of a fourth offense OUI the penalties are significant:

 Get Help Now